ulissigroup/F22-06-325/f22-06-325/helpful_resources.md

 **Video resources:**
 * [John Kitchin's youtube channel](https://www.youtube.com/c/JohnKitchin/videos)
     * Very relevant, starts at the basics and works up.
 Accompanying PDF textbooks available too!
+    * The notes for 06-623 are also very helpful. https://kitchingroup.cheme.cmu.edu/f19-06623/
     * [Prof. Kitchin also self-publishes guides to many of these topics](https://pointbreezepubs.gumroad.com/).
 Ask Prof. Ulissi for a discount code if you want to buy something!

 **Relevant courses (including videos/slides/etc):**